JorgeRSLC/bu_602_final_project/README.md

 The main point of entry for the application is ```server.js```.

-Once started the application can be accessed at http://localhost:3000.
+Once started, the application can be accessed at http://localhost:3000.

 On first starting you will be greeted with a login screnn.